Big No: Professional Wrestling

-- Almost parallel to the rise in popularity of Daniel Bryan's YES! mantra, the fans began chanting NO! every time they saw something they didn't like, and alternated between YES! and NO! when a face and a heel (respectively) traded blows in a slugfest.
+- Almost parallel to the rise in popularity of Daniel Bryan's YES! mantra, the fans began chanting NO! every time they saw something they didn't like, and alternated between YES! and NO! when a face and a heel (respectively) or a fan favorite and a Scrappy traded blows in a slugfest.
 (The more traditional chants were "YAY!" and "BOO!")

 - Kimberly shouted this at the referee demanding she release her Texas Cloverleaf on Leva Bates, following their loss to Made In Sin, even after being threatened with suspension.